Take Caution About the Heat

 “There should never be a reason to leave a child alone in a car,” said Children, Youth and Families Cabinet Secretary Yolanda Deines.
 “Now that temperatures are spiking, we need to be very aware of what we have in our back seat, especially when it is our children who are the most vulnerable.”

-CYFD and the Safe Kids Coalition encourage New Mexicans to help reduce the number of deaths from heatstroke by remembering to A.C.T.
+CYFD and the Safe Kids Worldwide encourage New Mexicans to help reduce the number of deaths from heatstroke by remembering to A.C.T.

 A: Avoid heatstroke related injury and death by never leaving your child alone in a car, not even for a minute.
 Make sure to keep your car locked when you are not in it so kids don't get in on their own unattended.

 C: Create reminders by putting something in the back of the car next to your child, such as a purse, briefcase or cell phone that is needed at your final destination.
 This is especially important if you are not following your normal routine.